mitmelon/gim/README.md

 Open the [app](settings/config/app.json) and configure the variables;

-        "app_deployer_id": "", //Leave as blank (the application will auto set this) "app_domain": "", //Your application domain where this application is "app_timezone": "", //App timezone
+        "app_domain": "", //Your application domain where this application is "app_timezone": "", //App timezone
         "app_language": "en", //App language - please note that only english is available now